Potat05/PianoPlayer/README.md

-# GOTO /AutoPianoPlayer/README.md FOR MORE INFORMATION
+GOTO /AutoPianoPlayer/README.md FOR MORE INFORMATION

+All you need is the files in AutoPianoPlayer folder to run it so you can delete the rest!